Attitude Toward the Upcoming Competition Scale Test

 3/7

-Reflected Self-Esteem (RS)
+Reflected Self-Esteem (RSE)

 Mirror self-esteem reflects how the athlete believes others evaluate their abilities, where higher scores indicate lower self-esteem.